 Share this Image On Your Site

-Having a documented structure and being consistent with it's execution is vital for the success of any process in your business.
-And it is especially true for your onboarding process.
+While these essentials are true for any process in your business, it is especially true for your onboarding process.

-Unfortunately, larger organizations are more likely the value of this process may be overlooked.
+Unfortunately, the larger the organization the more likely the value of this process may be overlooked or dismissed.
 According to a Gallup report,

 "The larger an organization, the greater the chance of inconsistency and misalignment.
 Managers may be responsible for more employees than they can support effectively.
 Workers may feel like just another number with no understanding of how their role connects to the company's vision or strategies."